-Under the terms of the Long-Term Incentive Plan, any Shares awarded to or earned by the NEO under the LTI plan to the date of the triggering event shall immediately vest if there is:
+Under the terms of the LTIP, any Shares awarded to or earned by the NEOs under the LTIP to the date of the triggering event shall immediately vest if there is:

-- · termination without cause, or
+- · termination without cause;

-- retirement (as defined), or
+- retirement (as defined under the LTIP);

-- · resignation on a basis which constitutes constructive dismissal, or
+- · resignation on a basis which constitutes constructive dismissal;

-- · termination due to death or disability, or
+- · termination due to death or disability; or

 - · change of control of the Corporation.

-The following table provides details regarding the estimated incremental payments by the Corporation to each of the NEOs on a change of control or termination without cause, assuming a triggering event occurred on January 1, 2013.
+The following table provides details regarding the estimated incremental payments by the Corporation to each of the NEOs on a change of control or termination without cause, assuming a triggering event occurred on January 1, 2016.